 If for some reason I have to set down a task for a few hours or more, then I usually just suck it up and switch to a different programming task.
 But that’s a last resort, not a Plan A. And the need to switch tasks can be minimized by using good development practices like small, crisp user stories that are shovel-ready by the time developers start to work on them.

 First and most obvious, writing automated tests saves you from having to do as much manual testing.
-Now that I know about TDD, I dread the idea of coding a feature the old way, where I have to perform a series of manual testing actions after each change I make.
+Now that I know about testing, I dread the idea of coding a feature the old way, where I have to perform a series of manual testing actions after each change I make.

-Lastly, TDD has a tendency to improve the understandability of code.
+Lastly, testing has a tendency to improve the understandability of code.
 The reason is that code that’s easy to test often takes the form of small and loosely-coupled classes and methods.
 It also just so happens that small and loosely-coupled classes and methods are easier to understand than large and interwoven classes and methods.